RockyMAcasio/rockymacasio.github.io/projects/ap-art.md

 After further look into my portfolio, I realize the number of errors and mistakes in my artwork presented.
 I realize that I need to manage my time more efficiently on my drawings, since I remember cramming most of them during the last weeks that my portfolio was due.
 Therefore there wasn't as much creativity for my art that I wish there could have been.
-I did end up receiving a 4 for my AP score, but I think with more refinement I could have gotten an A.
+I did end up receiving a 4 for my AP score, but I think with more refinement I could have gotten a 5.